Meanwhile: An Interactive Comic Book review

 Meanwhile: An Interactive Comic Book Review

-Meanwhile: An Interactive Comic Book is an app designed by Zarfhome Software.
+Meanwhile: An Interactive Comic Book is an application designed by Zarfhome Software.
 Meanwhile: An Interactive Comic Book was first published on .
-Meanwhile: An Interactive Comic Book is available for Steam, Other.
+Meanwhile: An Interactive Comic Book is currently available on the following platforms: Steam, Other.

 On the way home from the ice cream store, little Jimmy discovers a mad scientist’s wonderland: an experimental mind-reading helmet, a time machine, and a doomsday device that can annihilate the human race.
 Which one would you like to test out first?